Top Ten Disney Animated Films

 Lion King would have to be my all-time favorite Disney movie, for having a great story, beautiful artwork, exceptional music, and many talented voice actors.

 The Lion King's plot resembles that of Hamlet.
-Simba is a prince of the lions, who have been called the kings of the animal kingdom since tales were told about them in Europe during the Middle Ages.
+Simba is a prince of the lions, who rule over other animals.
 He lives at Pride Rock with his protective, wise father, Mufasa, and mother Sarabi.
-Having "rebellious prince syndrome", him and his girl-cub friend Nala decide to explore a forbidden territory his father warned him about, an elephant graveyard.
+Having "rebellious prince syndrome", him and his not-girlfriend Nala decide to explore a forbidden territory his father warned him about, an elephant graveyard.

 When he's there, his scheming uncle Scar sets three hyenas after the cubs, and they narrowly escape when Mufasa finds them and scares the bejeezus out of the hyenas.
 He gives Simba a stern lecture about responsibility, but that breaks into play, and then Mufasa explains that the "great kings of the past" are in the stars, watching over us.